chrplr/PCBS/README.md

 ## Pulsation (Povel & Essen, 1985) ##

-3. Create rhythmic stimuli as described in [Povel and Essen (1985) _Perception of Temporal Patterns_](http://www.cogsci.ucsd.edu/~creel/COGS160/COGS160_files/PovelEssens85.pdf)
+3. Create rhythmic stimuli such as the ones described in [Povel and Essen (1985) _Perception of Temporal Patterns_](http://www.cogsci.ucsd.edu/~creel/COGS160/COGS160_files/PovelEssens85.pdf)